 Stoughton is a somewhat small city located in the state of Wisconsin.
 With a population of 13,067 people and four constituent neighborhoods, Stoughton is the 65th largest community in Wisconsin.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Stoughton is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Stoughton isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Stoughton are a mix of both white- and blue-collar jobs.
 Overall, Stoughton is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Stoughton who work in office and administrative support (13.21%), sales jobs (10.46%), and management occupations (10.23%).
+There are especially a lot of people living in Stoughton who work in office and administrative support (12.50%), sales jobs (10.85%), and management occupations (10.07%).

 Also of interest is that Stoughton has more people living here who work in computers and math than 95% of the places in the US.

-The population of Stoughton is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 36.89% of adults in Stoughton have a bachelor's degree or even advanced degree.
+The education level of Stoughton citizens is very high relative to the national average among all cities (21.84%): 35.77% of adults in Stoughton have a bachelor's degree or even advanced degree.

 The most common language spoken in Stoughton is English.
 Other important languages spoken here include Spanish and German.